HOW TO REVIEW YOUR DISABILITY INSURANCE POLICY

 Group LTD

 If you bought your individual disability insurance policy before you had any LTD at work, you can (and should) keep both.
-Individual policies that are purchased before the group LTD at work are in place would pay the full benefit for any qualifying disability.
-The same is true of your Group LTD. It would also pay full benefits based on the specifications of the policy.
+Individual policies purchased before the group LTD at work is in place would pay the full benefit for any qualifying disability.
+The same is true of your Group LTD. It would also pay full benefits in accordance with the policy's specifications.
 Some people are tempted to discontinue their individual disability insurance policy and just go with the free LTD at work.
 This is a mistake.

 Elimination and Benefit Period

 This is one area of policy review where you may have an opportunity to save some money.
 When you applied for your policy, you had to select the elimination and benefit period.
-The elimination period is the time that one has to be disabled before benefits are payable.
-The benefit period is then the length of time that benefits are payable.
-Typically, a long-term disability insurance policy has an elimination period of 90 days and a benefit period to age 65.
+The elimination period is the period during which one must be disabled before benefits are payable.
+The benefit period is the length of time during which benefits are payable.
+Typically, a long-term disability insurance policy has a 90-day elimination period and a benefit period to age 65.

 You may want to lengthen the elimination period from 90 to 180 days if you now have more cash reserves that you could access in the event of a sickness or accident.
-Additionally, if you are closer to retirement age you may consider reducing the benefit period from “to age 65” to 10 or 5 years.
-Making these changes would reduce the cost of your coverage.
+Additionally, if you are closer to retirement age, you may consider reducing the benefit period from “to age 65” to 10 or 5 years.
+Making these changes would reduce your coverage costs.

 Graded vs. Level Premiums

-A level premium is one that is the same each year that you own your policy.
+A level premium is the same each year you own your policy.
 It will be the same when you are 60 as it was when you bought it at 25.
-A graded premium, on the other hand, is one that starts out lower but increases a bit each year.
-It will eventually get to be more expensive than the level premium.
-Over the life of a policy, the least expensive way to purchase disability coverage is to lock in the level premium at as young an age as possible.
+A graded premium, on the other hand, starts out lower and increases a bit each year.
+It will eventually cost more than the level premium.
+Over the life of a policy, the least expensive way to purchase disability coverage is to lock in the level premium at the earliest age possible.

 While buying a disability insurance policy under the graded premium structure can be beneficial, leaving it this way is not.
-Eventually, graded premiums become more than level premiums, and continue to increase over the life of the policy.
-During any review of coverage, it’s important that you assess what premium structure you have, and the options available to convert a graded premium to a level one.
+Eventually, graded premiums exceed level premiums and continue to increase over the life of the policy.
+During any review of coverage, it’s important that you assess what premium structure you have and the options available to convert a graded premium to a level one.

 Premium Mode

-The most expensive way to pay is on a quarterly mode.
+The most expensive way to pay is quarterly.
 It also requires you to write four checks a year.
-That is four times that the bill can get lost in the mail.
+That is four times as likely for the bill to get lost in the mail.
 It is four times a year that you may be on vacation when the premium is due and forget to pay for it.
 Because of this, people who pay in quarterly mode lapse their policy unintentionally more than anyone else.
 Avoid the quarterly payment whenever possible.
 You will save money and hassle in the process.

 Optional Riders on the Policy